NightmareJoker2/MangaRipper/README.md

-MangaRiper
+MangaRipper
 ===

+This is a fork of the project at https://mangaripper.codeplex.com/ by [Nguyen Dan Phuong](https://www.codeplex.com/site/users/view/NguyenDanPhuong "CodePlex - NguyenDanPhuong") licensed under MS-PL.
+I have just been toying around with it for a bit.
+Not to be confused with the other fork at https://mangaripper2.codeplex.com/

 ### Project Description
-MangaRipper is a small and very easy to use application that is able to automatically download your favorites manga series from some 'read manga online' websites.
+MangaRipper is a small and very easy to use application that is able to automatically download your favorite manga series from some 'read manga online' websites.

 First time here?
 Please see [How to use!](http://mangaripper.codeplex.com/documentation "")